heisarun/generateSpaceVimConfig/README.md

 Plugins not Updating problem.
-How to find this !
+How to solve this !
 in your $HOME or User directory ( example C://User//.cache//

 you need to delete these